 In order to make my three layered 8″ cake, I had to double the recipe (and use the left overs to make cupcakes).
 I used mostly organic ingredients with the exception of the Hershey cocoa and the baking powder/soda.
 I also substituted coconut oil for the vegetable oil.
 (TIP: If you do use coconut oil, I recommend you warm up the milk so the oil does not clump up.)
 Once you are done with the cakes, put them in the fridge for a few hours before putting on the icing.
 Trust me, it will make your life easier.

 To actually decorate the cake, you want to first cover the cake with frosting.
 Roses line the sides and the top is covered with multi-colored jimmies.
 The roses are actually called “rose swirls” as I found out.
 To fit four rows, I used the equivalent of a Wilton 129 drop flower tip.
-If you want larger roses, you can use a Wilton 2D tip (the 2D works better for the cupcakes).
+If you want larger roses, you can use a Wilton 2D tip (You can click the links to buy from Amazon, but you might get them cheaper at a local craft store like Michael’s).
+The 2D works better for the cupcakes.
 I recommend you get at least four tips so that you can have several bags of frosting ready to go.
 It will allow you to move easily from one color to the next.
 I didn’t have the extra tips so I had to finish one color, wash the tip, and move on to the next color.
 It was a bit of a pain.
 This video shows you exactly how to do the swirls and it is as easy as it looks.
 Just practice a couple of times before you put it on the cake.

 Well friends, that is basically it.
 I hope you enjoy making this cake and good luck!